cjunior1/swagger-operator/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

+### Changes

+- Change openapi lib to go-openapi because swag convert to model v3 and application using v2
+- Change controller  to generate one ingress per service

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**